cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 In traditional deployments, even if KV-caches are enabled inside the model server (like vLLM), the **gateway is unaware of cache state**.
 That leads to:

-- Random routing (e.g., round-robin)
+- Round-robin routing or explicit sticky sessions
 - Frequent **cache misses**
 - Repeated compute for common prefixes
 - Unnecessary GPU memory use